You are here

 The Forbes Street Solar project received the 2015 Rhode Island Clean Energy Future Award and was named the best renewable project in the state.

-In December 2015, the developers won a 20 year PPA with National Grid to expand the project an additional 4 MW.
+In December 2015, the developers signed a 20 year PPA with National Grid to expand the project an additional 4.07 MW.
+Click here to watch a video featuring the Forbes Street Solar project.